Library Instruction or Tour Request

 We ask that instructors give at least a two weeks' notice when booking instructional sessions to allow time for planning, but don't hesitate to ask if you have a library instruction emergency.

 Online instruction can include synchronous instruction in the form of live Zoom workshops on key research topics.
 Professors can encourage students to attend one or more sessions outside class time.
 Certificates of Attendance can be requested at the end of each workshop and posted in Moodle as proof of completion for "attend at least one library workshop" assignments.

 A virtual library visit that is highly effective and universally supportive of almost all library and research-related learning objectives is using the reference chat.
 Assign class-related research to your students and have them use the chat on the library home page to ask a librarian for help finding a particular type of source (e.g., peer-reviewed articles, newspaper articles, or images).
 After their chat, instruct the students to choose the envelope icon on the window to have the chat transcript emailed to them.
 This transcript can be posted in Moodle as proof of completion of the library chat assignment.
 Note that part of this type of assignment will be for students to ask their research questions during chat reference hours when the chat is staffed.

 Asynchronous library learning resources in the form of videos, illustrated text instructions, and research guides are also available for instructors to assign to students.
-From introductions to key library services to in depth online research skill building using library databases, government documents, and archives, these asynchronous instruction resources can be assigned in combinations that reflect your student learning objectives.
-Proof of completion that can be posted on Moodle to indicate fulfillment of a library assignment is available to students who successfully complete related knowledge checks.
+From introductions to key library services to in-depth online research skill building using library databases, government documents, and archives, these asynchronous instruction resources can be assigned in combinations that reflect your student's learning objectives.
+Proof of completion that can be posted on Moodle to indicate the fulfillment of a library assignment is available to students who complete related knowledge checks.

-Want a tour?
+Want a Library Tour?

-Head of Instructional Services
+Jennifer Hamilton | Assistant Professor and Head of Instructional Services